 - The credit only applies to airline fees, rather than all travel purchases (and airline fees has a very specific definition)

 - Registration is required, and you have to designate an airline for which you want to use the credit

 While the $200 airline fee credit is only a small part of the Amex Platinum suite of benefits, that aspect of the card is in no way competitive, in my opinion.

-Many people are deterred by the Chase Sapphire Reserve’s $550 annual fee.
+Many people are deterred by the $550 annual fee on the Chase Sapphire Reserve.
 However, as I’ve often said, what makes this card so special is that it’s a $550 annual fee card for people who don’t usually pay such high annual fees.

 That’s because in reality, this card should be “costing” most people $250 per year, after factoring in the $300 of value they’ll get out of the travel credit.
 This credit isn’t a gimmick like you might find on some other cards, where you have to register, can only be reimbursed for very specific transactions, etc.